RambilE/dots/README.md

 # dots
-Configs for different thing because i can
+Configs for different things because i can

 This repository consists of my created dots from my pc and laptop and has them separated in different directories, and a global one

-Those that are not global (pc and laptop) are for archival purposes

 # list of software to use this with
 vim